Skip to main content

 3

-Surviving family members should update their own beneficiary designations
+Surviving family members should review and update their own beneficiary and trust-account designations at the credit union

 Required Documents